taunoe/Cistercian_keyboard/README.md

 ### What are Cistercian numerals

-The medieval number system was invented by Cistercian order in Europe in the 13th century.
-Cistercian are a Catholic religious order of monks and nuns.
+The medieval number system was invented by the Cistercian order in Europe in the 13th century.
+Cistercians are a Catholic religious order of monks and nuns.
 They used, amongst themselves, a secret number notation.
-No one really knows about it until about 20 years ago, a Brithis orientalist and historian [David A. King](https://en.wikipedia.org/wiki/David_A._King_(historian)) wrote a book about it.
+No one really knows about it until about 20 years ago, a British orientalist and historian [David A. King](https://en.wikipedia.org/wiki/David_A._King_(historian)) wrote a book about it.
 It was used by various different groups for kinds of medieval cyphers and secret number systems.
 It is a system that can only write every number from 0 to 9999.
 It can not to any other numbers.
 It is really easy to use for dates and page numbers of books.

 ![Cistercian numerals](doc/numbrid.jpg)